Sidney Poitier

 George, Nelson.
 Blackface: Reflections on African-Americans and the Movies.
 New York: HarperCollins, 1994.

 George, a music and cultural critic with Hollywood ambitions, examines African Americans in the movies through a strongly personal, memoirist lens.
-Provides a vivid sense of Poitier’s meaning to a young black man coming of age in Brooklyn in the 1960s.
+Provides a vivid sense of Poitier’s meaning to a young Black man coming of age in Brooklyn in the 1960s.

 Guerrero, Ed.
 Framing Blackness: The African American Image in Film.
 Philadelphia: Temple University Press, 1993.